Access to reception centres by third parties

 [1] Article 33 Reception Act.

-[2] In the Flemish Red Cross (Rode Kruis) centres, the policy of neutrality is interpreted as reticence to do more than point the asylum seeker to his or her right to a “pro-Deo” lawyer and the right to appeal.
+[2] In the Flemish Red Cross (Rode Kruis) centres, the policy of neutrality is interpreted as reticence to do more than point the asylum seeker to their right to a “pro-Deo” lawyer and the right to appeal.

 [3] Article 21 Reception Act; Royal Decree on the system and operating rules in reception centres and the modalities for checking rooms, 2 September 2018.